awslabs/amazon-sagemaker-workshop/modules/Boston_Housing.md

 ## Bosting Housing:  Predicting House Prices

-In this module, we'll train and test a regression model to predict house prices using Amazon SageMaker's prebuilt TensorFlow container.
-We'll use Script Mode, which allows you to simply bring your own Python training script similar to one you would use outside Amazon SageMaker.
-In Script Mode, you can use the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk) to abstract away many of the low level details of setting up training jobs and endpoints.
+In this module, we'll train and test a regression model to predict house prices using Amazon SageMaker's prebuilt TensorFlow 2 container.
+The focus will be on a relatively complete workflow, from data preprocessing with SageMaker Processing, through training and inference code prototyping in Local Mode, hosted training and model tuning, model deployment in SageMaker hosted endpoints, and workflow automation with the AWS Step Functions Data Science SDK.

 1. Be sure you have downloaded this GitHub repository as specified in **Preliminaries** before you start.
 Next, in your notebook instance, click the **New** button on the right and select **Folder**.